 Below you can find some examples of consultancy contracts recently awarded to the Manchester Global Foundation.

-Manchester Global Foundation is providing consultancy and advisory services to the Royal College of Obstetricians and Gynaecologists, from July to November 2016, in the form of technical support to their Global Health department.
+Manchester Global Foundation provided consultancy and advisory services to the Royal College of Obstetricians and Gynaecologists, from July to November 2016, in the form of technical support to their Global Health department.

 Client: Oxford Policy Management

 In August 2016, Manchester Global Foundation provided consultancy and advisory services to Oxford Policy Management, in the form of technical support to their health portfolio.

 Our former Director Carole Green has a long-standing relationship with Welbodi Partnership, a charity working to improve the quality of healthcare for children and mothers in Sierra Leone.
 With Carole leading, MGF supported Welbodi in the development of communications and marketing materials from June to August 2016.

 Client: Lancashire Mind